qmk/qmk_firmware/docs/other_vscode.md

 You'll need to perform some modifications to the file above in order to target your specific device:

 * `"name"`: Can be anything, but if you're debugging multiple targets you'll want something descriptive here.
-* `"cwd"`: The path to the QMK Firmware repository root directory -- _if using the `.vscode` directory existing in the `qmk_firmware` git repository, the default above should be correct_
+* `"cwd"`: The path to the QMK Firmware repository root directory — _if using the `.vscode` directory existing in the `qmk_firmware` git repository, the default above should be correct_.
-* `"executable"`: The path to the `elf` file generated as part of the build for your keyboard -- _exists in `<qmk_firmware>/.build`_
+* `"executable"`: The path to the `elf` file generated as part of the build for your keyboard — _exists in `<qmk_firmware>/.build`_.
 * `"BMPGDBSerialPort"`: The `COM` port under Windows, or the `/dev/...` path for Linux/macOS.
-Two serial port devices will be created -- the Black Magic Probe debug port is *usually* the first.
+Two serial port devices will be created — the Black Magic Probe debug port is *usually* the first.
 If it doesn't work, try the second.
-* `"svdFile"`: _[Optional]_ The path to the SVD file that defines the register layout for the MCU -- the appropriate file can be downloaded from the [cmsis-svd repository](https://github.com/posborne/cmsis-svd/tree/master/data/STMicro)
+* `"svdFile"`: _[Optional]_ The path to the SVD file that defines the register layout for the MCU — the appropriate file can be downloaded from the [cmsis-svd repository](https://github.com/posborne/cmsis-svd/tree/master/data/STMicro).
 * `"device"`: The name of the MCU, which matches the `<name>` tag at the top of the downloaded `svd` file.
-* `"armToolchainPath"`: _[Optional]_ The path to the ARM toolchain installation location on Windows -- under normal circumstances Linux/macOS will auto-detect this correctly and will not need to be specified.
+* `"armToolchainPath"`: _[Optional]_ The path to the ARM toolchain installation location on Windows — under normal circumstances, Linux/macOS will auto-detect this correctly and will not need to be specified.

 ::: warning
 Windows builds of QMK Firmware are generally compiled using QMK MSYS, and the path to gdb's location (`C:\\QMK_MSYS\\mingw64\\bin`) needs to be specified under `armToolchainPath` for it to be detected.
 You may also need to change the GDB path to point at `C:\\QMK_MSYS\\mingw64\\bin\\gdb-multiarch.exe` in the VSCode Cortex-Debug user settings: ![VSCode Settings](https://i.imgur.com/EGrPM1L.png)
 :::

-Optionally, the following modifications should also be made to the keyboard's `rules.mk` file to disable optimisations -- not strictly required but will ensure breakpoints and variable viewing works correctly:
+Optionally, the following modifications should also be made to the keyboard's `rules.mk` file to disable optimisations — not strictly required but will ensure breakpoints and variable viewing works correctly:
 ```makefile
 # Disable optimisations for debugging purposes
 LTO_ENABLE = no